DigicaSolutions/Macaque_iOS/README.md

 * Detection4OutputsBoundingBoxesDataProvider - converts detection results from 4 model outputs (Locations, Classes, Scores, # of detections) into a list of DetectionResult objects

-## Requrements
+## Requirements

-Minimum version of iOS supported is 9.0
+Minimum version of iOS supported is 9.0, Swift 5

 ## Setup